bestouff/powpow/README.md

 - Select which photos appear in the frontpage hero carousel via a frontpage flag
 - Admin interface for browsing, deleting, and toggling photos

+### Dicton du jour

+An AI-generated daily paragraph displayed on the homepage, inspired by the current weather at the station.
+Every day, the application fetches weather data from the [Open-Meteo](https://open-meteo.com/) API and sends a prompt to a language model (DeepSeek V3 Turbo via the [Hugging Face](https://huggingface.co/) Inference API) asking for a whimsical French "dicton" about the mountains.
+The result is cached for the day and rendered as styled HTML on the frontpage.
+The feature is opt-in: it activates only when a `HUGGINGFACE_TOKEN` is configured.

+### News feed

+The homepage displays the latest posts from the association's Facebook page, fetched via an RSS bridge feed.
+A background task syncs the feed every 15 minutes, downloading post text and images into PostgreSQL.
+Images are stored as BYTEA and served from the database, avoiding any external CDN dependency at render time.
+The feature is opt-in: it activates only when an `RSS_NEWS_FEED` URL is configured.
+Examples of suitable RSS bridges: https://fetchrss.com or https://rss.app

 ### CMS content blocks

 Editable content blocks stored in the database, rendered with Markdown (via pulldown-cmark).
 Used for the homepage sections, navbar links, footer content, and driving indications.
 Admins edit content through a built-in content editor.